kmvandenboss/door-renew-landing/PROJECT_STRUCTURE.md

 Configuration directory
 - `locations.ts` - Configuration file for location-specific data

+### `/prisma`
+Database configuration and schema
+- `schema.prisma` - Prisma database schema definition

 ## Project Overview
-This is a Next.js project with TypeScript integration, using Tailwind CSS for styling.
+This is a Next.js project with TypeScript integration, using Tailwind CSS for styling and Prisma for database management.
 The project follows a standard Next.js file structure with pages-based routing and component-based architecture.
 It includes custom fonts (Geist), various SVG assets, and image resources for the door renovation landing page.